petersbob/noisy-terrain/README.md

 # noisy-terrain
 A webgl terrain generator using a variety of noise algorithms.

-Currently working with value noise and the Diamond Square algorithm.
+It began as my project to learn the WebGL api, but grew from there.

-Perlin noise is a work in progress.
+It is currently a work in progress, but most of the core functionality is already built.

 You can view it in its current form here: https://petersbob.github.io/noisy-terrain/